 You can also select from the Year, Make & Model search at the top of the page to view all of our products for your application.

-LEED Brakes has redesigned the power brake boosters for 1967-72 Chevrolet & GMC Trucks!
+LEED Brakes has redesigned the power brake booster kits for 1967-72 Chevrolet & GMC Trucks!
 A sleek more compact design allows for better clearance with aftermarket wheel wells and larger engine configurations.
 Power brake boosters are available in 7 in and 8 in dual diaphragm configurations with 1-1/8" bore master cylinders.
 Finishes include yellow cadmium plating with cast iron master or full chrome with an aluminum master cylinder.
 Kits are also available with disc/drum, 4 wheel disc or fully adjustable proportioning valves.

 Low Engine Vacuum?